Clarkdf/p3-bs/readme.md

 - When user clicks this button, YouTube searcher will search for a playlist (takes title, and adds 'OST')
 - Returns results below

+# TODO:
+- Only pull up the YouTube playlist if a button is pressed
+- Add redirect support for the RawG database search